jweatherby/jweatherby.dev/src/fixtures/posts-md/9-engineering-goals.md

 ---
-title: "The Trifecta of Engineering Goals"
+title: "The Big 3 of Engineering Goals"
 blurb: "Goals in software: Where to focus efforts and how to navigate them into the roadmap"
 imageSrc: /images/post-images/9-eng-goals-3-point-pendulum.webp
 imageAlt: Triangle with three circles illustrating the priorities